Luhovyi-Nazarii/rsschool-cv-2022q4/cv.md

 - __Discord:__ Nazarii#4907

 ## __About Me__
-For 14 years I was in charge of a service center for the repair of mobile communications.
+From 2007 to 2022, I was in charge of a mobile phone repair service center.
 Created and developed the website of his company [gsmrepair.com.ua](https://gsmrepair.com.ua) .
 Now I want to improve my skills in Front-End development, for general and my own projects.

+## __Skills__
+- HTML
+- CSS/SCSS/SASS
+- JavaScript (Basic)
+- jQuery (Basic)
+- Gulp
+- Git (Basic)
+- WordPress